bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:35:45

-So I think another one was, okay, we just add the block height again, but we add it to a different field, like the lock time of the Coinbase transaction.
+So I think another one was, okay, we just add the block height again, but we add it to a different field, like the lock time of the coinbase transaction.

 Aaron van Wirdum: 00:35:54